dofal/lezeckybazar.cz/README.md

 I created also page for public API, which can be used for example to create mobile APP.
 I was looking for a new project and i found out, there is no insert web app for climbing in Czech republic, so i decided to create it.

-Users are able to insert their climbing equipment(including photos) and delete them (after selling) - USER WANTS TO SELL Users are able to view and filter offers of users, who wants to sell.
+<p>Users are able to insert their climbing equipment(including photos) and delete them (after selling) - USER WANTS TO SELL </p>
+<p>Users are able to view and filter offers of users, who wants to sell.
 You can filter by near city and category.
-Multiple combinations possible - USER WANTS TO BUY
+Multiple combinations possible - USER WANTS TO BUY </p>

 Used technologies: Python, Flask, SqlAlchemy, SQLite, HTML, CSS